capreolina/rangifer_diary/076/README.md

 ## Dodging snails, avoiding mushrooms

+**NOTE:** A previous version of this essay used the dodge-rate clamping figures from “[Nise’s Formula Compilation](https://forum.maplelegends.com/index.php?threads/nises-formula-compilation.36234/)”.
+These figures were incorrect, so the calculations that you see here have since been adjusted to use the correct figures.

 The highest-ACC monster species on Maple Island is the [Orange Mushroom](https://maplelegends.com/lib/monster?id=1210102).
 Orange Mushrooms have 42 ACC.
 The dodge rate (𝑑) against monsters’ physical attacks is:

 > 𝑑 = 𝖠𝖵𝖮𝖨𝖣 ÷ (4\.5 ⋅ 𝖠𝖢𝖢)

 Well, not quite.
 The result of this arithmetic gets clamped between two values.
 For thieves, the result gets clamped to the [interval][interval] \[0\.05, 0\.95\].
-For everyone else (including beginners), the result gets clamped to the interval \[0\.20, 0\.98\].
-So, the _ultimate_ goal is to achieve a dodge rate of 0\.98 versus Orange Mushrooms.
+For everyone else (including beginners), the result gets clamped to the interval \[0\.02, 0\.80\].
+So, the _ultimate_ goal is to achieve a dodge rate of 0\.80 versus Orange Mushrooms.

 As mentioned before, Orange Mushrooms have 42 ACC.
 So the above formula simplifies to:

 > 𝑑 = 𝖠𝖵𝖮𝖨𝖣 ÷ 189

-Then, we can set 𝑑 = 0\.98 and solve for 𝖠𝖵𝖮𝖨𝖣.
-Doing that, we obtain 𝖠𝖵𝖮𝖨𝖣 = 0\.98 ⋅ 189 = 185\.22.
+Then, we can set 𝑑 = 0\.80 and solve for 𝖠𝖵𝖮𝖨𝖣.
+Doing that, we obtain 𝖠𝖵𝖮𝖨𝖣 = 0\.80 ⋅ 189 = 151\.2.
 Because we only care about beginners, we know that actual AVOID values are always [integer](https://en.wikipedia.org/wiki/Integer) multiples of 0\.25 (in other words, 𝑛 ÷ 4 for some integer 𝑛).
-So effectively, the ultimate goal is 𝖠𝖵𝖮𝖨𝖣 ≥ 185\.25.
+So effectively, the ultimate goal is 𝖠𝖵𝖮𝖨𝖣 ≥ 151\.25.

 Naturally, this leads to the question of “what’s the earliest level at which I can achieve this amount of AVOID?”.
 Unfortunately for us, this is highly situational, as there are other reasons to allocate AP other than improving AVOID (otherwise all islanders would have 4/4/4/𝑥 base stats).
 And, worse yet, it depends not just on base stats, but also on items and buffs (e\.g.
 [White Gomushins](https://maplelegends.com/lib/use?id=2040702), the [Dexterity Potions](https://maplelegends.com/lib/use?id=2002000) from [Myo Myo](https://maplelegends.com/lib/cash?id=5450000), etc.).
 So we’ll look at a simplified case.